andreea-son/Java_Project/README.md

 A service will be created that will expose create/read/update/delete operations for at least 4 of the defined classes.

 ## Technologies
-* Programing languages: SQL, Java;
+* Programming languages: SQL, Java;
 * IDEs: Oracle SQL Developer, IntelliJ IDEA.

 ## Status